Alex8ab/BellyButton/Readme.md

 The dashboard is deployed in a GitHub Page.
 This is the link for [Belly Button Biodiversity Dashboard](https://alex8ab.github.io/plotly-challenge/) or type https://alex8ab.github.io/plotly-challenge/ .
 Consult [https://pages.github.com/](https://pages.github.com/) for reference.

 ![Dashboard](/Dashboard.png)

+About the Data
+Hulcr, J. et al.(2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable. **Data Source: ** [robdunnlab.com](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)